When opening a company in the Czech Republic

 In no more than 90 days since the company was set up or the trade license was released, the businessmen must register with the Commercial Register of the Regional Commercial Court.
 Along with the standard application for company formation in Czech Republic, the founders must submit:

-- • the articles of association – the main statutory documents of a business set up in Czech Republic;
+- • the articles of association – the main statutory documents of a business set up in the Czech Republic;

 - • documents attesting the right to develop business activities on the Czech Republic territory;